phloreenm/MP1-CultureCoffee-CI-CoBC-FM/readme-files/docs/testing.md

 1. Created

 ### ***Manual Testing:***
-* During testing, I've used four different browsers to ensure cross-compatibility.
+* During testing, I've used different browsers to ensure cross-compatibility.
 The desktop browsers used by myself were:
 #### Mobile Devices Browsers (Smartphone and Tablet):
 - Chrome
 - Firefox